 One of the primary issues for runners with high arches is that it places their ankle in a locked position.
 This lack of mobility can be jarring with each step as your foot rolls too far inward or outward, thus increasing the potential for injury of the ankle and knees.

 The following running shoes with arch support are a great place to start in preventing injuries.
-But definitely read on to learn more about the exercises you can do to run stronger!
+But definitely checkout the information after to learn more about the exercises you can do to run stronger!

 You’ll need to create a little video to see whether your high arches cause your foot to roll more inward or out.
 If rolling in then you’ll look more for stability and out more for motion control.